Sales Tax On Security Services In Texas

 9. Locksmith services

-Now, what about security services that are not Taxable:
+What about security services that are not taxable:

 1. Medical alert services and the services of full-time peace officers privately employed as guards or watchmen are not taxable security services.